 Rather than ordering materials from a catalogue as he had done in Minnesota, he dicovered that it was possible–even preferable–to excavate local clays and to wash away their inherent impurities.
 He also found out how to make glaze from ash and then how to apply the solution quickly and evenly to greenware.

-The Nakazatos encouraged Bresnahan to think critically about kiln design and to consider how structural alterations might induce better results.
+Bresnahan was encouraged to think critically about kiln design and to consider how structural alterations might induce better results.
 "The verve of 16-hour days," says Bresnahan, "and of doing everything from sweeping the floor and making tea to digging clay and building kilns provided me with a holistic approach... and a deep respect for indigenous systems."

 Upon returning to the United States in 1978, Bresnahan accepted an invitation from Saint John's to become the school's first Artist-in-Residence and established The Saint John's Pottery.
 Next, he located a deposit of clay nearby and had 18,000 tons of it stockpiled behind Saint John's Preparatory School.
 He then began the construction of a new wood-burning kiln.

 Richard Bresnahan's inaugural firing of the Johanna Kiln, named in honor of S. Johanna Becker OSB, occurred in October 1995.
-The stunning results became the focus of First Fire, a special exhibition the following year at the Minneapolis Institute of Arts.
-Since then, the Johanna Kiln has been fired ten more times, typically in the fall.
+The stunning results became the focus of First Fire, a special exhibition the following year at the Minneapolis Institute of Art.
+Since then, the Johanna Kiln has been fired nearly every other year, typically in the fall.

 A respect for natural systems has always characterized Bresnahan's dialogue with fire and clay.
-He has consistently challenged himself to undertake new firing techniques, to test potential glaze materials, and to devise elegant functional forms.
+He consistently undertakes new firing techniques, tests potential glaze materials, devises elegant functional forms.
 Bresnahan's pottery reflects both the specifics of his environment–by utilizing local resources–and his own far-reaching artistic vision.